biwalsh72/ncah-game/README.md

 Installing and running is easy:
 -Download zip or clone project from Github
 -Using npm:
-  Install dependencies using command "npm install"
+-Install dependencies using command "npm install"
-  Run program using "npm start"
+-Run program using "npm start"
 -In your browser, type "localhost:3000" in the address bar

 ### Installing